Numeracy in Kindergarten and 1st grade: Learning Through the Common Core

 The greatest thing I notice is that my students’ understanding of number sense has greatly increased.
 Students who I knew last year that could hardly identify numbers 1-5 are now adding and subtracting and knowing how to count on and back and what one more and one less means.
 They also are starting to understand number families and the relationship members have with each other.”

-Taking the course allowed me to gain insights, strategies, methodologies, and approaches to math that I never used before.
-This course was for me a school that taught me math teaching on the kindergarten and first grade levels.
+Taking the [professional development] allowed me to gain insights, strategies, methodologies, and approaches to math that I never used before.
+This [PD] was for me a school that taught me math teaching on the kindergarten and first grade levels.

 I love having these activities as warm-ups or quick reviews or part of math rotations for them to practice their number sense.
 I feel like now as we get into more difficult concepts they are equipped with great number sense and tackle the harder problems.
 I has helped supplement our curriculum to fill in gaps.